 Here you will find general information about ACTSO, Animal Health Contingency Plans, Other documents available to Heads of Service regardless of ACTSO membership and ACTSO Impacts and Outcomes Reports.

 Here you will find the publicly available Impacts and Outcomes Reports.

 This has resources for ACTSO members including: Meetings and Events Information, Leadership Framework, Good Practice documents, One Minute Guides and Policy Updates and Consultation Responses.

 National Trading Standards commissions a range of national and regional Trading Standards related work funded via Government grants.
 National Trading Standards is supported by a Programme Office which is provided by ACTSO Ltd.

 The NTS pages on this website are an operational resource designed for local authority Trading Standards staff ONLY.
 If you are a local authority officer with an enquiry relating to NTS you can email firstname.lastname@example.org

-National Trading Standards website, http://www.nationaltradingstandards.uk provides public information about National Trading Standards, its work areas, the latest news from the teams, details of recent campaigns and investigations, and useful resources.
-It signposts consumers and businesses to advice and guidance from consumer protection partners.
+The National Trading Standards public website provides public information about National Trading Standards work and the the latest news from the Teams.
+It signposts media, consumers and businesses to relevant contact information and advice.

-Please note: We do not respond to queries/complaints from members of the public: please go to Citizens Advice 0345 404 0506 or their website.
+Please note: ACTSO cannot respond to queries/complaints from members of the public: please go to Citizens Advice 0808 223 1133 or their website.